 Lunch and food programs – what is offered and where and at what cost?

 Here at École William McDonald Middle school we have a strong belief that healthy bodies help make healthy minds, to that affect we have a strict no pop or energy drink policy in place.
 We offer fresh fruit to the students during their daily breaks at no cost and run a lunch program from the cafeteria during eating period.
 Daily fresh sandwiches and drinks are available at a minimal cost.
 Also for the convenience of parents we have punch passes available.

 Typical start up, recess, lunch and dismissal times in the day?

-Our day starts at 8:20am, lunch activity period is from 11:45am until 12:10 pm and eating period is from 12:10pm until 12:30pm.
+Our day starts at 8:20am, lunch activity period is from 11:25am until 11:55 pm and eating period is from 11:55 am until 12:25 pm.
 We end our school day at 3:20pm.
-We have a morning break after the second period and another one in the afternoon after the sixth period.
+We have a 15-minute morning break after the second period and another one in the afternoon after the sixth period.

 If there are extreme temperatures, what does the school do?
 What is the temperature cut-off for students to remain indoors in the morning and all outdoor breaks?